garysweaver/irie/README.md

       end
     end

-Put this in each model you want to use Cancan with:
+Put this in each model you want to use CanCan with:

     include CanCan::ModelAdditions

-Or, if you'd rather use Cancan with all models, just put this in your `config/environment.rb`:
+Or, if you'd rather use CanCan with all models, just put this in your `config/environment.rb`:

     ActiveRecord::Base.send(:include, CanCan::ModelAdditions)

-Once you get everything setup, go through the [Cancan][cancan] documentation, and then [Authlogic][authlogic], [Devise][devise], etc. to setup/integrate with proper authentication and authorization.
+Once you get everything setup, go through the [CanCan][cancan] documentation, and then [Authlogic][authlogic], [Devise][devise], etc. to setup/integrate with proper authentication and authorization.

 #### JSON Response Generators